Virtual outsourcing – considerations and benefits for small business

 2. Is outsourcing only for large companies?

 Not at all.
-In fact, because of the huge cost benefits, it is probably small businesses that will feel the greatest benefit to their bottom line.
-It might mean you can delay moving to a bigger office, saving a huge amount on rent and rates, or simply that you don’t have to pay for 28 days holiday for each in-house employee every year.
-Either way, outsourcing can be a powerful tool for a business of any size.
+In fact, because of the huge cost benefits, it is probably UK-based sole traders, solopreneurs and micro business owners across all industries that will feel the greatest benefit to their bottom line.
+It might mean you can delay moving into an office, saving a huge amount on rent and rates, or simply that you don’t have to pay for 28 days holiday for your employee every year.
+Either way, outsourcing can be a powerful tool for a business owner.

 3. Where do I start?